Looking for an affordable and convenient location to have your Moles checked?

 Mole Scanning and laboratory analysis

 As mentioned earlier, at the Beaconsfield Mole Clinic, we offer a mole mapping or mole checking service, where we take detailed photos of moles using the dermoscope.
-These images are then sent to our trusted laboratory and examined by dermatologists who specialise in skin lesions and in particular moles.
+These images are then sent to our trusted laboratory and examined by dermatologists who specialise in skin lesions and, in particular, moles.
 This comprehensive evaluation aids in accurate diagnosis and appropriate treatment planning.
-The treatment would be by Skin Revision if the Moles are benign or from a further dermatologist or hospital, with the Moles are thought to be possibly cancerous.
+The treatment would be by Skin Revision if the Moles are benign or by a further dermatologist or hospital if the Moles are thought to be possibly cancerous.

 Checking Moles for Skin Cancer